-As coffee lovers, we crave the caffeine rush early in the morning and a jolt of energy in the middle of the day.
-When summer months roll around, we switch to the refreshing iced variety for our daily dose of caffeine.
+As a coffee lover, I crave the caffeine rush early in the morning and a jolt of energy in the middle of the day.
+When summer months roll around, I switch to the refreshing iced variety for my daily dose of caffeine.
 If you are unsure which iced drink to order, let’s discuss the difference between iced latte vs iced coffee, so you can decide which is the perfect drink for you.

 Iced Latte vs Iced Coffee General Overview